 3. Reporting (pests, signs of pests, and conducive conditions)

-When staff observe pests or pest conducive conditions they should jot them down in a Pest Log or report them to the custodian for him to write them down.
+When staff observe pests or pest conducive conditions they should jot them down in a Pest Log or report them to the custodian for him/her to write them down.

 4. Reporting “Pests of Concern”